akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

   --layout <layoutTemplate>         File name, in a layouts directory, for the layout template.
                                     Overwrites any layout in the document metadata.
+  --format <format>                 Page format, "A3", "A4", "A5", "Legal", "Letter" or "Tabloid" --publication-date <publDate>     String containing a Date to be used in the
+                                    publicationDate metdata field.
+  --pdf-output <pdfDir>             Output directory for PDF generation.
+                                    Default process.cwd()/PDF
-  --format <format>                 Page format, "A3", "A4", "A5", "Legal", "Letter" or "Tabloid" --pdf-output <pdfDir>             Output directory for PDF generation.
-Default process.cwd()/PDF --html-output <htmlDir>           Output directory for HTML generation --template-header <tmplHeader     HTML template for page header --height-header <height>          Height of header block.
+  --html-output <htmlDir>           Output directory for HTML generation --template-header <tmplHeader     HTML template for page header --height-header <height>          Height of header block.
                                     Valid units are mm, cm, in and px.
   --template-footer <tmplFooter     HTML template for page footer --height-footer <height>          Height of footer block.
                                     Valid units are mm, cm, in and px.
   --style <cssFile...>              File name of CSS style sheet --lesscss <lesscssFile...>        File name of LESS file to render to CSS --layout-dir <layoutDir...>       One or more directories for layout templates